-Perinatal and infant mental health is a specialised area of practice focusing on the emotional health and development of parents and infants.
-The perinatal period is a vulnerable time for parent-infant and couple relationships.
+The perinatal period is a vulnerable time for all members of the family.
 It is the time of highest risk for a woman to develop, or have a reoccurrence of, a mental health condition; while men are also at increased risk of depression and anxiety during this life phase.
 Where parental mood disturbance is present, working clinically with only parental symptomatology is insufficient to address issues within the parent-infant relationship.
-By contrast, working with the dyad can help both mood symptoms and relationship difficulties.
-Australian clinical practice guidelines recommend assessment of mother-infant interaction as an integral part of postnatal care (beyondblue, 2011; COPE, 2017).
+By contrast, working with the parent-infant dyad can help both parental mood symptoms and relationship difficulties.

 Our signature training package is designed for multidisciplinary health professionals either currently working with, or who have a desire to work with, families during the perinatal period from a relational and developmental perspective.
 The training program is primarily targeted at those working in an ongoing therapeutic capacity with parents and their infants.
 In particular, this workshop is ideal for those who would like to include the infant and parent-infant relationship in the treatment of parental mood disturbance.